Ron89/thesaurus_query.vim/README.md

 yet.

-## Known Issues

-1. on NeoVim, display synonym list on split buffer raise out_of_range exception.
-It could be caused by the change of python API.
-The function works on Vim just fine.

 ## TODO List

-1. Try to absolve the Known Issue.
-2. Add option to truncate the synonym list when its length is over a certain threashhold(need more feedback to decide parameters).
+1. Add option to truncate the synonym list when its length is over a certain threashhold(need more feedback to decide parameters).
-3. Add optional support for mthesaur.txt.
+2. Add optional support for mthesaur.txt.